 To delete your iPhone Face ID, open the Settings app and tap Face ID & Passcode.
 After entering your passcode, tap on the Face ID you want to delete and tap Delete Face.

 Now that the face has been deleted, go back to Face ID & Passcode and tap Enroll Face.
 Follow the instructions on the screen to set up the new iPhone Face ID.

 Since Face ID is a new iPhone feature, there may be small bugs or glitches that could be fixed by a software update.
 To check for a software update, go to Settings -> General -> Software Update.
 If an update is available, tap Download & Install.
 If your iPhone is already up to date, it will say “Your software is up to date.” on this menu.

 10. Reset All Settings

 If Face ID still isn’t working, try resetting all settings on your iPhone.
 When you reset all settings, all of the settings in your iPhone’s Settings app will be reset to factory defaults.
 This step can sometimes fix a troublesome software issue that may be difficult to track down.

-To reset all settings, open the Settings app and tap General -> Reset -> Reset All Settings.
+To reset all settings, open the Settings app and tap General -> Transfer Or Reset iPhone -> Reset -> Reset All Settings.
 Enter your passcode, then tap Reset All Settings when the confirmation pop-up appears on the screen.
 After the settings are reset, your iPhone will restart.